-Kinchakuda in spring: cherry blossoms, rapeseed (canola flowers) and purple flowers
+Kinchakuda in spring: cherry blossoms, rapeseed (canola flowers) and purple flowers.
+In 2023 the spring festival is making a comeback!

 Kinchakuda needs little introduction.
 If you don’t know it by name, you’ll know it as the most famous place for red spider lilies in Japan.
 However, what you might not know about Kinchakuda is that it is not just picturesque in September when the spider lilies are in bloom.
 The park is pretty all year round.
 And although not famous for its cherry blossoms, it should be in my humble opinion.
 Particularly as you can see them in combination with rapeseed.

 Kinchakuda is a nature park on the Koma river.
 It is not small, but it is not particularly large either.
-The park is shaped like a horseshoe.
-It got its shape from the meandering Koma River.
+The park is shaped like a horseshoe, it might be why “Sashima Horse Farm” stable was located in the park!
+But the park got its shape from the meandering Koma River.
 The Koma river winds in a U shape, creating a peninsula in which the park resides.
 In summer it is a popular place for river play.
 Part of it is also a day camp during that period.
 Moreover, there are few photo spots and attractions within the park.
 For example, Japan’s longest wooden truss bridge, the Doremifa foot bridge and a wooden mill.
-There is a stable within the park, but that is actually off limits to the general public.

 There are two different displays of cherry blossoms in the park.
 One is along the embankment.
 There are about 100 Somei Yoshino cherry blossoms lining the river.
 The other is near the South east car park.
 There 40 different varieties of cherry blossoms bloom.
 They all bloom at different times so you can see cherry blossoms in the park for about a month in total.